 The Nuevo Silvestre Carrillo is an extraordinary stadium that is carved into the side of a hill at the top of a steep valley.
-It is a remarkable achievement for such a small and remote club, but CD Mensajero are used to remarkable achievements having played at Segunda B for a decade from the early 1990’s, and very nearly reaching La Segunda.
+It is a remarkable achievement for such a small and remote club, but CD Mensajero is used to remarkable achievements having played at Segunda B for a decade from the early 1990s, and very nearly reaching La Segunda.

 But it is from the outside of the Nuevo Silvestre Carrillo that you appreciate the magnitude of the task of building a stadium in this location.
 As you walk up Avenida del Puente from the centre of town, the stadium looms over you like a grounded ocean liner.
 CD Mensajero returned to Segunda B following promotion play-off victory at Pontevedra in June 2015.
 It had been a long and at times traumatic journey, but they can take comfort from the fact that they have a stadium that is totally ship-shape.